Flea flicker

-A flea flicker is an unorthodox play, often called a "trick play", in American football which is designed to fool the defensive team into thinking that a play is a run instead of a pass.
-It can be considered an extreme variant of the play action pass and an extension of the halfback option play.
+In American football, the flea flicker is an unorthodox or "trick play" designed to fool the defensive team into thinking that a play is a run instead of a pass.
+It can be considered an extreme variant of the play-action pass and an extension of the halfback option play.

 Description

 After the snap, the quarterback hands off or laterals the ball to a running back or another player on the team, who then runs towards or parallel to the line of scrimmage.
-Before the running back crosses the line of scrimmage, he laterals the ball back to the quarterback, who looks to pass to an eligible receiver.
+Before the running back crosses the line of scrimmage, he throws a backwards pass to the quarterback, who looks to pass to an eligible receiver.

-A typical football defense is very aggressive to the run, and teh fela flicker uses that against them.
+A typical football defense is very aggressive to the run, and the flea flicker uses that against them.
 The play is designed to draw the defense into defending against a run and away from defending a pass, leaving the quarterback free from any immediate pass rush, and leaving receivers potentially open to catch a pass as their covering defenders may have moved off the pass looking to tackle a ball carrier.
 The elaborate back-and-forth with the ball also gives time for receivers to get downfield, opening up an opportunity for a long completion.